 (O) It shall be unlawful for any person to take wild animals, other than those permitted to be taken by any rule in the Administrative Code or the Revised Code, from properties owned, controlled, or maintained by the division of wildlife without first obtaining permission from the wildlife chief.

-(Q) It shall be unlawful for any person to release a deer, wild turkey or bear into the wild that was raised pursuant to a license issued under section 1533.71 of the Revised Code.
+(Q) It shall be unlawful for any person to release wild quadrupeds, furbearing animals, or wild turkey into the wild that were raised pursuant to a license issued under section 1533.71 of the Revised Code.

 Promulgated Under: 119.03